 Tanning leather using Oak is a long and skilful process, the aim of this process is to protects and keep the natural fibres found in leather.

 The hides that are used are soured from local farmers of beef and cattle.
 The raw hide arrives at the tannery hair on and salted to preserve.
 The tanning process that follows takes up to 14 months to turn raw hide into leather.
-Hide are de-haired, cut into sections and then place into tanning pits containing a concentrated solution of oak bark and spring.
+Hide are de-haired, cut into sections and then place into tanning pits containing a concentrated solution of oak bark and spring water.
 Each hide is exposed to these natural and sustainable material throughout this 14-month period.
 Having little to no effect on the environment.
 Fluid is pumped back into the river, hides are then stained by hand, cured with oils and grease.
 This is how you get the natural grain.
-The leather we use have scarring, stretch marks and other natural characterises.
+The leather I use have scarring, stretch marks and other natural characterises.